Growing with our students – Our brand logo through the years

 Envisioning a New School

-The French Academy of Bergen County is established February 2007 with its first open-house on July, 14th 2007.
+The French Academy of Bergen County was established in February 2007 with its first open-house on July, 14th 2007.

 September 2007 – The French American Academy opens in a building at St. Mary’s, in Dumont, NJ, under the name, The French Academy of Bergen County (FABC).
 There are 25 children attending the after school program with one day of immersion for younger attendees.